alvinr/data-modeling/aerospike/inventory/README.md

       backout_reservation(key, meta, user, qty)
 ```

-Now we can have a sweeper process that adds the purchase to the userspurchaseslist and then pops the items from the pendinglist.
+Now we can have a sweeper process that adds the purchase to the users ```purchases``` list and then pops the items from the ```pending``` list.
 We do it in that order in case there is a crash or other change between these two operations.
 We can re­run this change multiple items, its idempotent.

 ```python
 def post_purchases(event):